|

 Client/Server Communication

-The Accelerator client software does not transmit any historical record of your browsing activities to our servers other than non-user-identifiable summary timing and compression information, and diagnostic information.
-Such information is used solely for overall system performance monitoring and quality assurance.
+The Accelerator client software does not transmit any historical record of your browsing activities to our servers other than

 How long will it take to download the Accelerator?